elastic/apm/specs/agents/logging.md

 * **Agent**: This block is mandatory and contains basic version and build date information.
 * **Environment**: This block is optional but for supportability reasons it should be provided.
-* **Configuration**: This block mandatory and contains a minimum set of relevant configuration values.
+* **Configuration**: This block is mandatory and contains a minimum set of relevant configuration values.

 **Note** that this specification does not prescribe a specific format to be used for creating the log messages.
 It is up to the implementing agent to chose a format (e.g. ecs-logging format).